 Partage means share.
 The group was founded as a central warehouse to collect non-perishable foods and personal care items in order to distribute them amongst the charities in Geneva.
 The AIWC helps with the biannual collection of food in Geneva's grocery stores as well as sorting the pallets during the following weeks.
 For more information read our blogs: A Morning Sorting Food and Samedi du Partage: Coming to a grocery store near you!

-Le Bateau de Genève is a warm, safe place for those living in difficult situations to sit down to breakfast, learn French, socialize and participate in various activities that help integrate into Swiss society.
+Le Bateau de Genève is a warm, safe place for those living in difficult situations to sit down to breakfast, learn French, socialize and participate in various activities that help them integrate into Swiss society.
 Along with passengers on the boat, the AIWC cooks and serves a hot breakfast 1-2 times a week.

 Au Coeur des Grottes is a center that provides living support for women with their children.
 Most are facing difficult situations that may include domestic violence, exploitation in the workplace, human trafficking, housing problems or returning from abroad.
-Over years the AIWC has provided house-ware donations as well as volunteers who mentored, tutored English, and organized baby showers and gifts for expectant mothers.
-We organizing Easter, Halloween and Christmas parties for the children.
+Over the years the AIWC has provided house-ware donations as well as volunteers who mentored, tutored English, and organized baby showers and gifts for expectant mothers.
+We organize Easter, Halloween and Christmas parties for the children.
 For a personal tale of volunteering at Au Coeur des Grottes read our blog, Baby Showers at Au Coeur des Grottes.

 La Maison de Tara offers an alternative to hospitalization for people in palliative care.
 Residents are unable to stay at home but wish to spend their final days in a non-medical atmosphere surrounded by warmth, care and tenderness.
 Volunteers from the AIWC have designed, planted and continue to maintain a beautiful vegetable, flower and rose garden.